wing5wong/artisan-whs-static/source/_news/2020-03-15_mr-barnett.md

 Overall 04:34:48

-Congratulations Josh, you are an inspiration to all your students!  👍👍
+Congratulations Josh, you are an inspiration to all of your students!  👍👍

 We wish you all the best for the World Champs in November!!